Fall Frenzy Days begin September 14, 2018

 If you have 20 or more paid admissions in your group tour rate will be discounted by 10%.
 Admission MUST be paid all at the same time, by one form of payment, by one person.

 Youth groups and other church groups of 20 or more will receive a special discount however the discount will be given only after the youth groups have finished the maze under the conditions that follow: Unfortunately, we have had increasing problems with youth groups damaging and rule breaking in the maze.
 We love having these young people here and believe it is very important for them to come however if you bring a youth group these rules must be followed.
 The rules are not in place to inhibit the enjoyment of the youth but instead to allow the maze to exist for all to enjoy it.
-These are the simple common sense rules: No running, smoking, corn picking or corn throwing, stay on the path and do not cut through the corn.
+These are the simple common sense rules: No running, smoking, corn picking or corn throwing, stay on the path, do not cut through the corn and punch only one card at a time.
 Countless hours of planning, planting, construction, weeding, forming, and maintenance have gone into the maze each year.
-Out maze staff works hard to assure that vandalism is not happening, but we also need the accompanying adults to stand firm about this please.
+Our maze staff works hard to assure that vandalism is not happening, but we also need the accompanying adults to stand firm about this please.

 The purpose of JB Tree Farm is to glorify the Creator in all of its operations.
 We are committed to share the joy of our faith in Jesus Christ through word and example.
 We endeavor to operate the JB Tree Farm in a way that respects its resources as a gift from the Lord, understanding that we are stewards of that gift.back to top